 Before joining the Peace Corp, Magdalene, a St. Paul native, worked with immigrants at a law firm in Minneapolis and for the Department of Homeland Security.
 She has a degree in Global Studies from the University of Minnesota and is also a certified ESL teacher.
 She speaks German and Swahili.

 Now that Magdalene lives in Minnesota again she's thought about having a backyard chicken coop.
 However, Charles Mbaga, who took the chicken training course with her in Tanzania, is now her husband and isn't all that excited about urban chickens in cages.
 He'd much prefer to have a free range flock, like they had back in Tanzania.
-Inspired by the entrepreneurship she learned from in Africa, Magdalene is pursuing a degree in global business administration at Tufts University.
+Inspired by the entrepreneurship she learned from in Africa, Magdalene recently completed a master's degree in global business administration at Tufts University.